SuiNSdapp/docs/README.md

 #### Controller

-Built on top on registrar contract containing logics for name validation, prevent frontrunning, this is  the entry point for registering a new name.
-The contract also maintains funds collects from name purchases, only address holds the SuiNS Admin NFT can withdraw the funds.
+Built on top of the registrar contract containing logics for name validation, prevent frontrunning.
+This is the entry point for registering a new name.
+The contract also maintains funds collected from name purchases, only address holds the SuiNS Admin NFT can withdraw the funds.

 More details: [Controller Contract](./contracts/controller.md).